julietgolf/vispipe/src/docs/source/guides/quickstart.rst

     is set to ``True``, ``images`` will be switched back to ``True``.

 .. seealso::
-    :doc:`vispipe</reference/cli>` for more information on terminal flags.
+    :doc:`Vispipe CLI</reference/cli>` for more information on terminal flags.